 Where Decatur Street meets Esplanade Avenue is where the music starts.
 Before the Frenchmen Street main course, this music hall houses everything from brass bands to salsa ensembles to rock 'n' roll on its main stage and patio every night of the week.
 Opens 6 p.m. daily.
 Smoking: yes.
 504 Esplanade Ave., 522-2940

-Behind an unremarkable facade on the edge of the French Quarter is this spartan lounge with a large U-shaped bar, some banquette seating and an extensive menu of classic and original cocktails.
+Behind an unremarkable facade on the edge of the French Quarter is this lounge with a large U-shaped bar, some banquette seating and an extensive menu of classic and original cocktails.
 The bar uses house-made tonic water, juices and syrups in its drinks, and there is a wide selection of premium spirits and beers.
 Open daily.
 Smoking allowed.
 No food.
-Happy hour noon to 5 p.m.
+Happy hour noon-5 p.m.
 Mon.-Fri.